-- ➤ The Fire Inspector I performs a variety of inspections of public, commercial, industrial, residential and other buildings and property to ensure compliance with the Fire District's Fire Prevention Codes and Regulations; investigates fire safety violations; and participates in the development of fire safety educational programs.
-To perform a variety of routine fire prevention and inspection of work including fire code enforcement and fire safety education program administration. - > Fuels Reduction Manager; supervising hand crews and or chipping crews. - Act as a receptionist, greeting the public personally and on the telephone; - ➤ Perform a wide variety of clerical work including, filing, tracking, checking, and recording information on records and/or fiscal transactions. - ➤ Oversee all fire prevention office supplies and public education supplies. - ➤ Other duties as assigned by the Fire Chief or Assistant Fire Chief/Fire Marshal
+- The Fire Inspector I performs a variety of inspections of public, commercial, industrial, residential and other buildings and property to ensure compliance with the Fire District's Fire Prevention Codes and Regulations; investigates fire safety violations; and participates in the development of fire safety educational programs.
+To perform a variety of routine fire prevention and inspection of work including fire code enforcement and fire safety education program administration. - > Fuels Reduction Manager; supervising hand crews and or chipping crews. - > Act as a receptionist, greeting the public personally and on the telephone. - Perform a wide variety of clerical work including, filing, tracking, checking, and recording information on records and/or fiscal transactions. - > Oversee all fire prevention office supplies and public education supplies. - Other duties as assigned by the Fire Chief or Assistant Fire Chief/Fire Marshal.

-- ➤ Meet the standards and requirements as established by the National Fire Protection Association (NFPA) 1031 (2006) Standards for Professional Qualifications for Fire Inspector Level I as outlined by the Nevada Fire Service Standards and Training committee (NRS 477). - Basic understanding of fire hazards, related prevention and abatement methods. - ➤ Certified Fire Inspector Level I through the International Code Council. - ➤ Basic Fire Investigation skills. - Must maintain all required certifications. - ➤ Valid driver's license with an acceptable driving record. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.
+- Meet the standards and requirements established by the National Fire Protection Association (NFPA) 1031 (2009), "Standards for Professional Qualifications for Fire Inspector and Plans Examiner at the Inspector I level. - Meet the standards of the NV State Fire Marshals Office and the Nevada Fire Service Standards and Training committee (NRS 477), for an Inspector I. - Basic understanding of fire hazards, related prevention and abatement methods. - > Certified Fire Inspector Level I through the International Code Council. - Basic Fire Investigation skills. - Must maintain all required certifications. - > Valid driver's license with an acceptable driving record. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- ➤ One (1) years clerical experience demonstrating willingness and ability to accept progressive responsibility, preferably in a fire department; - ➤ Associates Degree or Certificate of Achievement in Public Administration or Fire Science. - Qualified Forester or equivalent as approved by the TRPA.
+- One (1) year clerical experience demonstrating willingness and ability to accept progressive responsibility, preferably in a fire department; - Associates Degree or Certificate of Achievement in Public Administration or Fire Science;

-- Ability to write and submit grant proposals to Federal, State, and Local agencies. - ➤ Knowledge of Fire Code and the ordinances enforced by the County; familiarity with principles of fire plan review and accepted safety standards; ability to work in a team environment and ability to interact with the development community effectively; - ➤ Skill in operating a personal computer with intermediate skill in word processing, spreadsheet software and other related software in order to prepare and maintain records and tracking systems; - ➤ Proficient in Microsoft Word, Excel, and Access - Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, and governmental regulations; - Ability to write reports, business correspondence, and procedural manuals. - Ability to interact with the public and fellow employees in a courteous manner; customer service oriented; - ➤ Knowledge of computers, copiers, calculators, and miscellaneous office equipment; Knowledge of public safety radio procedures; - Ability to sit, use hands to finger, handle, or feel, and ability to talk and hear; - ➤ Ability to stand, walk, stoop, kneel, crouch, crawl, reach with hands and arms, climb and balance; - ➤ Ability to lift and/or move up to 50 pounds; - ➤ Possess adequate uncorrected or corrected close vision, distance vision, color vision, peripheral vision, and depth perception.
+- > Qualified as a Defensible Space Evaluator as defined by TRPA Code; - ➢ Completion of FI-210; - Completion of CSFM Investigation 1A/1B or equivalent; - Ability to write and submit grant proposals to Federal, State, and Local agencies; - Knowledge of Fire Code and the ordinances enforced by the County; familiarity with principles of fire plan review and accepted safety standards; ability to work in a team environment and ability to interact with the development community effectively; - Skill in operating a personal computer with intermediate skill in word processing, spreadsheet software and other related software in order to prepare and maintain records and tracking systems; - Proficient in Microsoft Word, Excel, and Access; - Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, and governmental regulations; - > Ability to write reports, business correspondence, and procedural manuals; - Ability to interact with the public and fellow employees in a courteous manner; customer service oriented; - Knowledge of computers, copiers, calculators, and miscellaneous office equipment; Knowledge of public safety radio procedures; - > Ability to sit, use hands to finger, handle, or feel, and ability to talk and hear; - Ability to stand, walk, stoop, kneel, crouch, crawl, reach with hands and arms, climb and balance; - Ability to lift and/or move up to 50 pounds; - Possess adequate uncorrected or corrected close vision, distance vision, color vision, peripheral vision, and depth perception.